tensorflow/gnn/tensorflow_gnn/docs/api_docs/python/tfgnn/shuffle_nodes.md

 `seed`<a id="seed"></a>
 </td>
 <td>
-A seed for random uniform shuffle.
+Optionally, a fixed seed for random uniform shuffle.
 </td>
 </tr>
 </table>